The Only Smartphones Worth Buying Right Now [RANKED]

 But most reviews were pretty lukewarm.

 Make no mistake, the Galaxy S4 is a great Android phone, but it's also full of a bunch of gimmicky features like touchless gestures that don't always work well.
 The phone is also made out of cheap-feeling plastic at a time when most top-tier devices are using durable metal.
-(However, some people like plastic phones because they don't scratch as easily as metal phones.)
+(Some people prefer plastic phones though.)

 Click here for the full review of the Galaxy S4 >